George House (Chaumont, New York)

 George House is a historic home located at Chaumont in Jefferson County, New York.
 It was built between 1895 and 1902 and is a 2 1/2-story, three-bay square building, with a modern 1-story, one- by three-bay rear addition.
-The foundation and first floor are of Chaumont limestone with second floor, verandah, and decorative detailing in wood.
+The foundation and first floor are of Chaumont limestone with a second floor, verandah, and decorative detailing in wood.
 It follows an American Foursquare plan.

 It was listed on the National Register of Historic Places in 1990.